mlava/banner-headers/README.md

 This extension allows you to define a banner image to use as a header on an individual page level, including on daily note pages.

 **New:**
+- Embed a random image from Unsplash as the banner header.
+Set the theme in Roam Depot settings and trigger using Command Palette 'Set random Banner from Unsplash' (or Hotkey).
+A random image from Unsplash will be set as the heading.
-- updated to use RR Hotkeys
+- updated to use Roam Research Hotkeys

 Simply create a block anywhere on the page in the form: